scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 <img src="./assets/mbx-lambda-00002.png" width="600">

 * Create Lambda using the following settings: Node12, Duration: 3 min, RAM: 2048.

+The magic code is: page.evaluate(() => document.querySelector().textContent).
+This call allows for the surgical extraction of data from webpages.

 <img src="./assets/mbx-lambda-00004.png" width="600">